atomone-hub/atomone-docs/docs/modules/bank/index.md

 ### Total Supply

-The total `Supply` of the network is equal to the sum of all coins from all accounts within a chain.
+The total `Supply` of the network is equal to the sum of all coins from the account.
 The total supply is updated every time a `Coin` is minted (eg: as part of the inflation mechanism) or burned (eg: due to slashing or if a governance proposal is vetoed).

 ## Module Accounts